Do I Need Boat Insurance? All Your Boat & Yacht FAQs Answered

 Discuss your personal property coverage needs with your insurance representative.
 Consider the items you and your guests often bring aboard your vessel and how important it is to protect them when choosing your policy deductibles and limits.

-Carrying liability insurance is a smart financial decision.
 Consider your risk tolerance and financial circumstances when choosing the level of protection that’s right for you – then discuss your liability coverage needs, options, deductible and policy limits with your insurance representative.

-It depends on where and how you are transporting your vessel.
+Transport coverage depends on where and how you are transporting your vessel.

 Overland transportation, which is typically included on marine policies, covers physical damage that occurs while your vessel is being loaded, unloaded or transported on its trailer within a 500-mile radius of your home port or storage yard.
 This protection is extended to dinghies on yacht policies, too.